 Environmental and climate concerns with modern agriculture commonly focus on livestock production (Steinfeld et al., 2006).
 According to the United Nations Food and Agriculture Organization (FAO), over the past 50 years, global meat production has almost quadrupled from 84 million tons in 1965 to 335 million tons in 2018 (FAO, 2018).
-USDA predicts growth in U.S. meat production will continue with poultry production rising at an annual growth rate of 1.8% while beef and pork production growing at 1% and 1.3% respectively (USDA, 2019).
+USDA predicts growth in U.S. meat production will continue with poultry production rising at an annual growth rate of 1.8 percent while beef and pork production growing at 1 percent and 1.3 percent respectively (USDA, 2019).

-The primary direct GHG impact of all livestock production is enteric CH4 generated in the digestive tract of ruminants by methanogens, anaerobic microbes in the domain archaea (bacteria-sized and bacteria-like, but no more related to bacteria than ourselves!) that convert organic carbon into CH4, which the animals then expel into the atmosphere.
+The primary direct GHG impact of all livestock production is enteric CH4 generated in the digestive tract of ruminants by methanogens, anaerobic microbes in the domain Archaea that convert organic carbon into CH4, which the animals then expel into the atmosphere.
 Livestock emit CH4 regardless of whether they live on pasture or in confinement.
-On average, about 4 percent to 12 percent of gross energy intake for livestock is converted to CH4, resulting in annual emissions from cattle of about 450 - 570 lb CH4 per animal-year (equivalent in climate impact to losing 2,500 - 3,300 lb SOC as CO2) (Richard and Camargo, 2011).
+On average, about 4 to 12 percent of gross energy intake for livestock is converted to CH4, resulting in annual emissions from cattle of about 450 to 570 lb CH4 per animal-year (equivalent in climate impact to losing 4,500 to 5,800 lb SOC as CO2) (Richard and Camargo, 2011).

 Current data on livestock related GHG emissions indicate that enteric fermentation emissions, primarily from beef and dairy cattle, have risen 6.9 percent since 1990.
 Emissions related to manure management rose 66 percent since 1990.
-The majority of this increase is due to swine and dairy cow manure, where emissions increased 29 and 134 percent, respectively.
-The EPA points out that the shift toward larger dairy cattle and swine CAFOs since 1990 has translated into an increasing use of liquid manure management systems, which have higher potential CH4 (methane) emissions than dry systems.
-CAFOs generally rely on large-scale row crop grain production systems which generate additional GHG emissions as noted throughout this paper.
+The majority of this increase is due to swine and dairy cow manure, where emissions increased 29 and 134 percent respectively.
+The EPA points out that the shift toward larger dairy cattle and swine CAFOs since 1990 has translated into an increase in use of liquid manure management systems, which have higher potential CH4 emissions than dry systems.
+CAFOs generally rely on large-scale row crop grain production systems, which generate additional GHG emissions as noted throughout this paper.

-In Manitoba, Canada grass-based systems, access to high-quality pasture versus mature grass reduced CH4 emissions from steers by 50 percent compared to steers grazing lower-quality mature grass (Ominski et al., 2001).
-Management-intensive rotational grazing (MIG) systems maintain high forage quality and have reduced per-animal enteric CH4 by 30% compared to continuous grazing systems in Texas and Michigan (Stanley et al., 2018; Wang et al., 2015).
+In Manitoba, Canada grass-based systems, access to high-quality pasture reduced CH4 emissions from steers by 50 percent compared to steers grazing lower-quality mature grass (Ominski et al., 2001).
+Management-intensive rotational grazing (MIG) systems maintain high quality forage and have reduced per-animal enteric CH4 by 30 percent compared to continuous grazing systems in Texas and Michigan (Stanley et al., 2018; Wang et al., 2015).
 MIG systems also reduce pasture runoff, improve manure distribution (less N leaching, fewer GHG hotspots), and enhance forage vigor, productivity, and drought resilience (Beetz and Reinhardt, 2010; Figure 3).
-Well-managed MIG systems considerably enhance forage biomass and especially root biomass and rhizodeposition, resulting in SOC sequestration rates exceeding one ton per acre annually in multiple studies, often yielding a net negative GHG footprint even at "average" per-animal enteric CH4 levels (Macmuller et al., 2015; Teague et al., 2016).
+Well-managed MIG systems considerably enhance forage biomass and especially root biomass and rhizodeposition, resulting in SOC sequestration rates exceeding one ton per acre annually in multiple studies and often yielding a net negative GHG footprint even at "average" per-animal enteric CH4 levels (Machmuller et al., 2015; Teague et al., 2016).

 Figure 6.
 Livestock access to healthy, living soil with forages that in turn support healthy livestock.
 This system can also sequester over a ton of SOC per acre annually for 10 years.
-Photo: Alice Beetz, NCAT.
+Photo: NSAC.